lammps/lammps/examples/pod/README.md

     cmake -C ../cmake/presets/basic.cmake -D PKG_ML-POD=on ../cmake
     cmake --build .

-### Run an example to fit a POD potential for Tantalum element
+### Fit a POD potential for tantalum

-Go to lammps/examples/pod/Ta directory and run
+Go to `lammps/examples/pod/Ta` directory and run

-    ../../../build-pod/lmp -in in.podfit
+    lmp < in.podfit

-Also see the README in the `Ta` directory for instructions on how to run MD with the potential.
+See the README in `lammps/examples/pod/Ta` for instructions on how to run MD with the potential.

 ### Examples for other materials